Stainless Steel Crowns for Children

 3. Your child can resume normal eating and drinking right after.

-Before: Rampant caries
+Before: Rampant caries on child's front teeth

-Before: Rampant caries
+Before: Rampant caries affecting the front teeth.

 Aftercare Advice